fv5olFHIsR/quickpass/README.md

 - Creates Strong Passwords of 24 chars by default

-- Passwords are NEVER sent over the newtwork
+- Passwords are NEVER sent over the network

 - Automatically copies the generated password to CLIPBOARD